Watercolour New Zealand 3x3 Challenge

 Uploading from desktop PC to Instagram works best on Google Chrome.

-So, open the Chrome browser and log in to Instagram.
+Open the Chrome browser and log in to Instagram.

-Right click with your mouse and choose 'Inspect', to bring up the Chrome developer window (you can safely ignore gibberish code.)
-Hit the + icon and you should be able to browse your computer to upload an image.
+- Hit the + icon and you should be able to browse your computer to upload an image.
 And that’s it!